The History of St. George Parish

 school staff, our bishop and Diocese.
 An active Knights of Columbus Council, Ladies Sodality, St.

-Elizabeth Sewing Circle, and Home & School, operate in the Parish, with many contributions to the
+Elizabeth Sewing Circle, and Home & School, operate in the Parish, with many contributions to the Parish.

 We are truly blessed to be living here and working together.
 We give thanks for our town, our